Somaliland Intellectual Property Law

-This means that so far as possible the 1955 (Italian) ordinances can be implemented in Somaliland now but, in practice, they have to be revised first to make them in accord with the Constitution because these laws set up a registration system in the Somali Republic and through ministries in a country that Somaliland no longer considers to be part of.
+This means that so far as possible the 1955 (Italian) ordinances and the 1977 Copyrights Law, in so as far possible in current circumstances, can be implemented in Somaliland now but, in practice, they have to be revised first to make them in accord with the Constitution because these laws set up a registration system in the Somali Republic and through ministries in a country that Somaliland no longer considers to be part of.
 In any case these ordinances are extremely dated and Somaliland might as well draft its own new modern IP laws.
-In the mean time, Article 16(2) not only imposes a duty on the State to promulgate IP laws, but, as a constitutional provision, it is also a statement to the Government and to the courts about the determination of IP rights.
+In the meantime, Article 16(2) not only imposes a duty on the State to promulgate IP laws, but, as a constitutional provision, it is also a statement to the Government and to the courts about the determination of IP rights.

 Civil Code 1974: In the light of the Article 16(2) of the Constitution and in the absence of a modern and workable IP laws in Somaliland, there are, in our view cogent arguments for the use of the Civil Code in appropriate cases where a loss relating to the infringement of the an unregistered IP rights (principally trademarks and designs) can be shown to have caused loss to the owner.

 When a trader/business uses the trademarks (or packaging, brand, advertising etc) of another business or copies its designs and misleads prospective buyers into believing that its goods/services are those of the other business, and that leads to damage to the goodwill or trade reputation of the other business, a claim similar to “passing off” and also for unjust enrichment can, in our view, be brought under the following Articles of the 1974 Civil Code: